thomashockaday/misc-executables/README.md

 ## How to Use
 - Download the repository.
 - Create a config file by copying the `config.example` file and removing ".example"
-- Edit the `config` file, setting `WORKDIR` to the location of the folder where you downloaded the repo to.
+- Edit the `config` file, setting `WORKDIR` to the location of the folder where you downloaded the repo to, and `LOCATION` to your city.
 - Create a copy of all of the executable files in `/usr/local/sbin`.
 You can do this quickly by dragging the `importexecs` file into a Terminal window.
 - Add `export PATH="/usr/local/sbin:$PATH"` to the bottom of `~/.zshrc`.
 - That's it!